-Rose of Sharon blooms late in the season.
-Flowers often open in August but sometimes appear as early as June.
-They persist for a few months, typically into late September or early October.
+The blooming period for the Rose of Sharon is typically late in the season, with flowers opening in August but sometimes appearing as early as June and persisting for a few months into late September or early October.

 2. Weigela florida ‘Verweig’ MY MONET (weigela)